Gardener cultivates the soil

 How did Gertrude Jekyll’s passion for the garden begin?

-She grew up with a passion for flowers and spent much of her time as a child among the plants in the garden.
 We must think that the gardens of that time were not the size of those today.
 What they called gardens were plots of land of several acres where the part closest to the house was landscaped with lawns and flowering shrubs and herbaceous perennials.
 Moving away from the house, you came across woods, clearings, rivers and many other scenarios full of wild beauty.

 mondo-del-giardino testamento di giardiniere barrington